snu-mllab/GuidedQuant/README.md

 <!-- **Note**:  -->

 > [!Note]
+> - The gradient extraction step in `scripts/run_sqllm.sh` requires:
+>   - 0.3 hrs on 1 A100 GPU for Llama-2-7B
+>   - 0.6 hrs on 2 A100 GPUs for Llama-2-13B
+>   - 2.7 hrs on 6–7 A100 GPUs for Llama-2-70B
+>
+>   The script automatically splits the model across available GPUs.
+To run gradient extraction separately, use the `-m gradients` option, then re-run `scripts/run_sqllm.sh`.
+> - The Hessian collection step in `scripts/run_lnq.sh` runs on a single RTX3090 GPU and speeds up linearly with more visible GPUs.
+To run it separately, add the `-m hessians` option and re-run `scripts/run_lnq.sh`.
+> - Other than gradient extraction and Hessian collection, the rest of the quantization script runs on a single RTX3090 GPU.
 > - For Llama-2 and Llama-3 pre-trained models, you can download pre-computed Hessian files from [this Hugging Face collection](https://huggingface.co/collections/jusjinuk/guidedquant-hessians-saliency-682c9e4362cadf615f34a74f).
 Remove the prefix `hessians-` from the file names, and place them in the `cache/hessians` directory, and run `scripts/run_lnq.sh` file as above.

 We currently support the following models: **Qwen3 (dense), Gemma3, Llama 3, and Llama 2**.